OSPF LSA Types Explained

 Type 1 router LSAs always stay within the area.
 OSPF however works with multiple areas and you probably want full connectivity within all of the areas.
 R1 is flooding a router LSA within the area so R2 will store this in its LSDB.
 R3 and R4 also need to know about the networks in Area 2.

 R2 is going to create a Type 3 summary LSA and flood it into area 0.
-This LSA will flood into all the other areas of our OSPF network.
-This way all the routers in other areas will know about the prefixes from other areas.
+This LSA will spread throughout the rest of our OSPF network.
+This way, all the routers in other areas will know about the prefixes from other areas.

 Time for the fourth LSA type:

-OSPF LSA Type 4In this example we have R1 that is redistributing information from the RIP router into OSPF.
+OSPF LSA Type 4In this example, R1 redistributes information from the RIP router into OSPF.
 This makes R1 an ASBR (Autonomous System Border Router).
-What happens is that R1 will flip a bit in the router LSA to identify itself as an ASBR.
-When R2 who is an ABR receives this router LSA it will create a type 4 summary ASBR LSA and flood it into area 0.
-This LSA will also be flooded in all other areas and is required so all OSPF routers know where to find the ASBR.
+R1 will flip a bit in the router LSA to identify itself as an ASBR.
+When R2, who is an ABR, receives this router LSA, it will create a type 4 summary ASBR LSA and flood it into area 0.
+This LSA will also be flooded in all other areas and is required so that all OSPF routers know where to find the ASBR.

 What about LSA type 5?
 Let’s check it out: